Forum: Congressional Candidates Positions on Climate Change | Elections

 District 10: Jerry Nadler represents district 10 with strong support of efforts to battle climate change in Congress.
 Philip Rosenthal is challenging as a Republican.
 Philip Rosenthal's campaign website discusses his positions on many issues, but he does not mention climate change, the environment, global warming, or climate science.

-District 11: Dan Donovan represents district 11 which includes Staten Island and parts of southern Brooklyn.
-He has not supported efforts to fight climate change in Congress and offers no official position on climate change.
-He's blocked efforts in congress to reduce greenhouse gas emissions.
-Despite being urged and challenged on these positions, his office has stated he opposed measures to reduce greenhouse gas emissions because these measures would have "increased people's electric bills and weakened our energy grid".
-Dan Donovan is being challenged in 2016 by Richard Reichard, who accepts the conclusions of climate scientists and favors efforts to fight climate change, challenged in 2016 but lost.
+District 11: Max Rose won this seat in 2018, which includes Staten Island and parts of southern Brooklyn, defeating Dan Donovan.
+Dan Donavan had blocked efforts in congress to reduce greenhouse gas emissions.
+Despite being urged and challenged on these positions, his office has stated he opposed measures to reduce greenhouse gas emissions.
+Max Rose accepts the conclusions of climate scientists and favors efforts to fight climate change.

 District 12: Carolyn Maloney represents district 12 in New York City with a view that favors efforts to fight climate change.
 Carolyn Maloney has challenged Republicans for blocking progress on climate change by pointing out that they are ignoring the long term costs that will be incurred because of its effects.

 District 13: Adriano Espaillat won this seat in part by standing with efforts towards energy efficiency and fighting climate change